-Founded in 1993, Cono Sur has grown to the third biggest producer by value, guided by Eduardo Guilisasti on the financial side and their gifted wine maker and now general manager Adolfo Hurtado.
+Founded in 1993, Cono Sur has grown to the third biggest producer by value, guided by Eduardo Guilisasti on the financial side and their gifted winemaker Adolfo Hurtado, who left in March 2018 and was succeeded by Paul Konar.
 They own 800ha and buy in much more as grapes from vineyards from all over Chile, from Limarí to Bío-Bío, from good-value varietal wines to the highest quality.
 They have made a speciality of pinot noir and are one of the world's biggest producers of the variety.
 They have recently built a new winery optimised for pinot noir with open-top tanks ideal for punching down the cap, the preferred method of extraction.
 All their wines are consistently good.

 Emiliana at Los Robles